taxjar/taxjar-node/README.md

 });
 ```

-In TypeTcript, you will need to first check the error's type before handling:
+In TypeScript, you may want to first check the error's type before handling:

 ```ts
 client.taxForOrder(/* ... */)
   .catch(err => {